dbosk/introtools/modules/git/git.md

 # Clone your repo and add a file

-Now go back to your repo's main page (click the "Code" tab farthest to the left) and copy the clone URL, it should look something like this:
+Now go back to your repo's main page (click the "Code" tab farthest to the left) and copy the clone URL.
+You should copy the SSH URL, it should look something like this:

 ![Copy the URL for SSH][gh-clone]

+Or like this:

 [gh-clone]: https://github.com/dbosk/introtools/raw/master/collaboration/gh-clone.png